 However, your doctor can actually help you manage any treatment-related sexual dysfunction.
 Doctors usually prescribe phosphodiesterase-5 inhibitor for patients who are complaining of sexual dysfunction, particularly erectile dysfunction.
 Your doctor may also switch you to a different antipsychotic medicination or reduce your dosage.

-You should also try asking your doctor about taking a natural supplement like Malegenix to help you with your sexual problems.
-Malegenix is made using herbs like maca, damiana, Tongkat Ali, horny goat weed, and Tribulus terrestris.
+You should also try asking your doctor about taking a natural male enhancement supplement to help you with your sexual problems.
+It is made using herbs like maca, damiana, Tongkat Ali, horny goat weed, and Tribulus terrestris.

-With damiana, Butea superba, and muira puama included in the formulation of Malegenix, your libido will greatly improve since these herbs are extremely potent aphrodisiacs.
+With damiana, Butea superba, and muira puama included in the formulation of these, your libido will greatly improve since these herbs are extremely potent aphrodisiacs.

 Moreover, Tongkat Ali and maca can help if you’re suffering from anxiety since these herbs are known as adaptogens.
 Both these herbs are also known to exhibit ergogenic properties, which means they can help increase your stamina and physical performance.